Welcome to the

 Looking for a way you can help out at the festival?
-Consider volunteering to work in the food line on Friday, June 12.
+Consider volunteering to work in the food line on Friday, June 10.
 We are often short on volunteers on Friday so we would love to have you help out on that day.
 Feel free to bring your family and friends along too!
-Simply email us and let us know when you are willing and available to help.

 If the food line is not your thing, we have plenty of other places where you can help.
-Contact the festival chairpeople Mark and Melissa Zaayenga for more information.
+Contact the festival chairpeople at email@example.com for more information.